 Many users describe an almost instantaneous effect when they first vape CBD.

-Not every vape is the same, but they all have four basic components: a battery, a heating element (also known as an atomizer), a mouthpiece and a chamber to hold the material to be vaped.
-The heating element vaporizes whatever material it comes in contact with in the chamber and the user inhales the vapor through the mouthpiece.
+Not every vape is the same, but they all have four basic components: a battery, a heating element (also known as an atomizer), a mouthpiece, and a chamber to hold the material to be vaped.
+The heating element vaporizes whatever material it comes in contact within the chamber and the user inhales the vapor through the mouthpiece.

-The second style of vape is the kind that produces the famous billowing clouds associated with vaping.
+The tank style of vape is the kind that produces the famous billowing clouds associated with vaping.
 These are known as “tank style” vapes.
 Tanks require e-liquid, a mixture of propylene glycol, vegetable glycerin, flavorings and CBD.
 The heating coil inside is filled or wrapped with cotton, nylon or silica wick to absorb the e-liquid into the coils.